audreyfeldroy/cookiecutter-pypackage/docs/console_script_setup.rst

 ------------

-If the 'command_line_interface' option is set to ['click'] during setup, cookiecutter will add a file 'cli.py' in the github_repository subdirectory.
+If the 'command_line_interface' option is set to ['click'] during setup, cookiecutter will add a file 'cli.py' in the repository_slug subdirectory.
 An entry point is added to setup.py that points to the main function in cli.py.

 Usage